kadena-community/spirekey/docs/KIP-0030/guides/create-account.md

 On the `Alias` step you provide a human-readable name for your account.
 This enables you to easily recognize your account in your Kadena SpireKey wallet, which is particularly useful once you have added more accounts to your wallet.
-Make sure not to enter sensitive data in this step, considering that the `Alias` will be stored publically on the blockchain.
+The `Alias` is only stored on your device and cannot been seen by others.
 Click `Next` to proceed to the next step of the registration flow or `Cancel` to exit the registration flow.

 ### Network